DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I&#x27;m ranking this album so low despite my high scores because, while the highs really knock it up quite a few points, it&#x27;s tracklist is still very polarized.
 This is a good album to talk about track by track.
 Firstly, the &quot;alter ego&quot; concept was a loose, seemingly abandoned idea in which each song is produced by a certain persona.
-However, that is not demonstrated on the album whatsover outside of a mention of some of those names in the bonus remixes at the end.
+However, that is not demonstrated on the album whatsover outside of a mention of some of those names in the bonus remixes at the end. <br>
 Let&#x27;s start with the highs.
 The album opens with the smash hit &quot;Born Again&quot;.
 I listened to this constantly in the gym at the beginning of the year and it&#x27;s one of those songs that will inject energy in your veins.
 It&#x27;s hype, even if the Doja feature is a bit too much. &quot;Thunder&quot; is a well produced, hard hitting track that&#x27;s still a fun listen despite some typical kpop lyrical cringe.
 That&#x27;s followed up immediatley by &quot;New Woman&quot;, my song of the year of 2025.
 Just an incredible, unexpected, inventive, unique experimental pop track that might leave you awestruck, even though I hated it on first listen. &quot;Rapunzel&quot; is a fun, upbeat capitalist jerkfest.
 It&#x27;s fine, though I prefer the version without the Megan feature. &quot;Moonlit Floor&quot; is a wildly unnecessary and out-of-place cover int he middle of the album, but I can&#x27;t deny that Lisa and the band do a great rendition.
 Lastly, &quot;Dream&quot; may be my favorite track behind &quot;New Woman&quot; and really shows off Lisa&#x27;s skills as a singer and songwriter, which was typically surpressed by the kpop corporate overlords.
 That leaves 7/13 track remaining as duds, at best.
 To avoid getting too negative, these are the Blackpink songs - bombastic, overproduced, intimidating in a cringe way, celebrating capitalism, playing the raunchier songs off too safe to evoke much feeling... you get the point.
-They&#x27;re there to appease that audience and satisfy investors - I&#x27;m not too mad, though I would just kill to see an album 100% under her artistic control.
+They&#x27;re there to appease that audience and satisfy investors - I&#x27;m not too mad, though I would just kill to see an album 100% under her artistic control. <br>
 In summary, this is a solid, solid solo debut, and easily the best work to come out of the Blackpink 4, even if the money and artistry budget available could have gone further. </p>
   </div>